2014 European Parliament election in Denmark: Results

 The winner of the election was the Danish People's Party, which for the first time became the largest party in a nationwide election, obtaining 26.61% of the votes and four of the thirteen seats.
 The party was largest in 71 of 92 electoral districts with a particular strong performance in Lolland and Southern Jutland, while doing less well in the urban areas of Copenhagen and Århus.

 The Social Democrats with 19.1% of the votes lost one seat and got three.
 Their strongest performance was in Eastern Jutland, Bornholm and Copenhagen.
 The Socialist People's Party which lost one of their two seats had their strongest performance in the same area.

 Venstre also lost a seat, getting two seats with 16.7% of the votes, while the Social Liberal Party won back a seat they lost in the previous election.

 Voter turnout was 56.4% which was lower than in 2009, but still the second highest ever for a Danish election to the European Parliament.

 Morten Messerschmidt from the Danish People's Party got 465,758 preference votes, the highest ever for a Danish politician in an election to the EP.

+Seat apportionment

 Elected MEPs

 The seats were given out within the parties to the candidates who received the preference votes.